 - Add the olive oil to a large frying pan on the stove and set the heat to low-medium.

 - Allow the pan to heat up for a couple of minutes, then add the spinach to the frying pan and saute until it is wilted (this should take about 2-3 minutes).

 - Add the artichokes and the blended cashew sauce to the frying pan, then continue to cook for three more minutes, stirring constantly to ensure it doesn’t burn.

 - Transfer the dip to a serving dish and serve warm, or store in an airtight container in the fridge for up to three days.

-- Serve warm with crackers, chips, or fresh raw vegetables.
+- Serve this dairy-free spinach artichoke dip warm with crackers, chips, or fresh raw vegetables.

 - You can omit the arrowroot starch if necessary – the consistency will be less thick but the results are still good.

 - These spelt muffins are perfect for a nutritious, make-ahead breakfast.
 They’re vegan, gluten free, and refines sugar free.

 - These vegan whole wheat pancakes are hearty and delicious.
 They’re perfect for breakfast or brunch on the weekends.

 - These paleo coconut flour crepes are tasty filled with either sweet or savory fillings.
 They’re gluten free and dairy free.